 - Demonstration, training, and classroom instruction.

 - Proficiency testing concerning the proper application of:

 - o Law

 - Department Policy

-- o Tactical Communication
+- Tactical Communication

-- Physical Technique Proficiency
+- o Physical Technique Proficiency

 - Deadly Force

-- o The Use of Force Options
+- The Use of Force Options

 The Sheriff's Rangemaster shall coordinate appropriate corresponding training to be conducted at designated outlying stations by a Training Team from the Sheriff's Range.